 You can also sign up for other affiliate programs.
 Many retailers use a third-party affiliate program like ShareaSale, Pepperjam, or CJ.com to find affiliates for their products, while a few offer their own direct affiliate programs.

 It’s not only physical products that are available as affiliate products.
-You can also earn commissions by promoting digital services like web hosting, online courses, and software tools.
+You can also earn commissions by promoting digital services like the best WordPress hosting, online courses, and software tools.